-- You must provide a Makefile that I can use to compile your code. - You must read appropriate input parameter values for your simulation from an input file (required format of the file will be discussed in lab, and an example is provided). - You must accept command-line arguments similar to the following: - % ./simulation [input file] [initial seed]
+- You must provide a Makefile that I can use to compile your code. - You must read appropriate input parameter values for your simulation from an input file (required format of the file will be discussed in lab, and an example is provided).
+Note that your simulation must correctly interpret and react appropriately to the configuration parameters in the input file!
+(You may also assume that these configuration parameters will be reasonable.
+I will not, for example, try to set the roadway so that there is only one section, excluding the intersection, in each lane.
+Note that I do consider it reasonable to set a turn probability or vehicle type probability to 0 or 1.) - You must accept command-line arguments similar to the following:

+% ./simulation [input file] [initial seed]